-Ms. Banaria, 35, is the Financial Controller and Assistant Vice President of Premium Leisure Corp.
-As a Certified Public Accountant, her strong background in accounting, audit and finance have been accumulated through extensive experience and exposure to various industries.
+Ms. Banaria, 36, is the Financial Controller and Assistant Vice President of Premium Leisure Corp.
+As a Certified Public Accountant, she has a strong background in accounting, audit and finance that have been accumulated through extensive experience and exposure to various industries.
 She holds a Bachelor of Science degree in Business Administration and Accountancy from the University of the Philippines.